for Cold Climate Housing and much more

 If you have any banging caused by valves that turn water off quickly, like dishwashers and clothes washers, you should eleminate the noise and protect your system by installing an appropriate valve.

-Keywords: Faucets, Washing Machine, Sound, Noise, Mystery, Water Hammer, Water, Pipes, Problems, Valves, Sink, Plumbing
+Keywords: Faucets, Washing Machine, Sound, Noise, Mystery, Water Hammer, Water, Pipes, Valves, Sink, Problems, Plumbing

 Article 616